|National motto: ...|

 From 1035 until 1479, Aragon was the name of an independent kingdom ruling not only the present kingdom of Aragon, but, from 1137, was also the name of a Crown spanning the Kingdom of Aragon and Catalonia, and later the Balearic Islands, Valencia, Sicily, Naples and Sardinia.

 While Zaragoza was the capital, the real centre of this kingdom was Barcelona, since it was a seaport located near the geographical center of the Crown, and also one of the political centers of the Crown, with its Consell de Cent ruling the laws of Catalonia.
 Other important seaports were Valencia and Mallorca.
-Both Zaragoza and Valencia had a larger population than Barcelona until the 18th century (long after the Aragonese Empire had been absorbed into Spain), when the walls of Barcelona were taken down and the city outgrew all others in the territories of the former Crown.
+Both Zaragoza and Valencia had a larger population than Barcelona until the 18th century, when the walls of Barcelona were taken down and the city outgrew all others in the territories of the former Crown.

 Some present-day historians may call the Crown the "Catalan-Aragonese Confederation", since this reflects the composition of the state, but its most usual name is "Crown of Aragon".
 Barcelona was the center of what was in many ways a Mediterranean Empire, ruling the Mediterranean Sea and setting rules for the entire sea (for instance, in the Llibre del Consolat del Mar, a compilation of maritime law in Catalan).